 Armor worn by female characters in fantasy and sometimes other Speculative Fiction or even historical settings is implausibly designed to bare and/or flatter their secondary sexual characteristics, often voiding its protective qualities.
 A big patch of cleavage over your heart is like a beacon for every archer in the kingdom.

 Oftentimes the armor seems perfectly workable except for one area, like a female warrior whose boots, gauntlets, and chestplate protect everything except a swath of flesh between her lower ribs and her knees, which are guarded by nothing but a pair of lambskin panties.
+If played for laughs, it's usually "justified" by a distraction bonus.
+Though assigning blame to munchkins works just as well.

 In .hack// both male and female swordfighter classes can go very light on actual armor (Bear and Orca famously sport only a shoulder guard, man-skirt, and boots, and are covered more in ink than in clothing).
 Wavemasters, the mages, are typically fully covered in robes or dresses, while other classes fall somewhere in between - comfortable clothes that bare the chest, navel, a low neckline, or whatnot.